About Canada FBM2020 - Committees - Literary Programming Committee

 Claudia Larochelle is a Québécois writer, journalist, and media personality.
 Among her published works are the short story collection Les bonnes filles plantent des fleurs au printemps [Good girls plant flowers in the springtime], the novel Les Îles Canaries [The Canary Islands], the non-fiction work Je veux une maison faite de sorties de secours - Réflexions sur la vie et l'oeuvre de Nelly Arcan [I want a house made of exits – Reflections on the life and work of Nelly Arcan], and the successful children’s series La doudou qui...
 [The little blankie that...], which has sold more than 25,000 copies in Quebec and France.
 Having hosted the television program “LIRE” on ICI ARTV for four seasons, she is now presenting their web clips and also the on-line LIRE book club to several thousand members who make it the largest Francophone club in North America.
 She makes regular appearances on the French-language network ICI Radio-Canada, on the Friday six o’clock news show “TéléJournal” with Patrice Roy and on Sundays on “RDI Matin,” and contributes to ICI Première radio network’s Plus on est de fous plus on lit [The crazier we are the more we read].
 Every week she writes columns on culture and society for Avenues.ca.
 A dedicated volunteer, she acts as a spokesperson for Vues et Voix, an inclusive social economy digital audio organization that produces audiobooks for everyone.
 She is a member of the Union des écrivaines et des écrivains québécois (UNEQ), the Quebec writer’s union; the Fédération professionnelle des journalistes du Québec (FPJQ), the province’s professional journalist’s association; and the Academy of Canadian Cinema & Television.

 Hal Wake has been active in Canada’s literary community for more than 30 years.
-For the past 12 years, he has been the Artistic Director and Co-Leader of the Vancouver Writers Fest (VWF).
+For the past 12 years, he was the Artistic Director and Co-Leader of the Vancouver Writers Fest (VWF).
 Under his leadership, the VWF has been recognized as one of the world’s finest literary festivals.
 It presents more than 100 writers in 90 events annually, as well as an extensive schools program.
 During his tenure, the VWF greatly increased its reach and activities and saw almost annual increases in box office revenues, attendance and book sales.
 He has conducted hundreds of on-stage interviews across Canada as well as in New York, London, Sydney, Melbourne, and Auckland.
 A small sampling of writers he has interviewed includes: Alice Munro, Eden Robinson, Louise Penny, Richard Ford, Rohinton Mistry, Bill Clinton and James Patterson, Margaret Atwood, and Anne Michaels.
 As the book producer of CBC Radio’s “Morningside”, he researched, organized and supervised hundreds of interviews, readings and panel discussions featuring Canadian books and writers.
 During the 1980s, “Morningside” was the most significant media outlet in English Canada for information about books, leading to more sales than any other print or broadcast equivalent.
 Host Peter Gzowski referred to Hal as “the Wayne Gretzky of producers.”
 He has contributed to Canada’s cultural life as a journalist, teacher, volunteer, workshop leader, and moderator of public discussions and forums.
 He is an honorary member of the Writers Union of Canada.